dev-martin02/Coolores/README.md

 ---

 _This project is part of an ongoing effort to simplify the color selection process for web development and design projects.
 More features and improvements are being added regularly._

-I've created a comprehensive README that outlines your project's features and future plans.
-Would you like me to expand on any particular section or add more specific technical details?